-Mr. Wright reported that this proposal was to consider an allocation for two grants to the County of San Diego to assist in its purchase of $3,807\pm$ acres referred to as the Edwards Ranch East and $1,512\pm$ acres referred to as the Edwards Ranch West, located in central San Diego County.
-In addition, the proposal involves the acceptance of a federal Transportation Enhancement Activities (TEA) grant, and the assignment of that grant to the County will effectively link several large public holdings, which is crucial to regional efforts to establish a viable "ocean-to-desert" reserve system in San Diego County.
+Mr. Wright reported that this proposal was to consider an allocation for two grants to the County of San Diego to assist in its purchase of 3,807± acres referred to as the Edwards Ranch East and 1,512± acres referred to as the Edwards Ranch West, located in central San Diego County.
+In addition, the proposal involves the acceptance of a federal Transportation Enhancement Activities (TEA) grant, and the assignment of that grant to the County, to be applied toward the Edwards Ranch East.
+Protection of these properties by the County will effectively link several large public holdings, which is crucial to regional efforts to establish a viable "ocean-to-desert" reserve system in San Diego County.
 Ms. Debra Townsend described the project and its location.